 - Cost of Motorcycle Hire: S$30-S$60 ($21-$42USD) per day

 The currency in Singapore is the Singapore Dollar (S$) but the Brunei Dollar can be used interchangeably and has exactly the same value.
 This is due to an old union between Singapore, Malaysia and Brunei.
 Singapore stopped accepting the Malaysian Ringgit close to a decade after the union was dissolved in the 1960s but they still accept the Brunei Dollar to this day.

 US Dollars, Australian Dollars, Pound Sterling and Japanese Yen are all widely accepted in shopping malls throughout Singapore but always carry some local currency for use in smaller shops and restaurants.

 Singapore Dollar Currency Conversions

-All conversions are accurate as of July 2020.
-Unless something drastic happens, these should give you a good idea what your money is worth in Singapore.
+All conversions are accurate as of January 2022.
+Unless something drastic happens, these should give you a good idea of what your money is worth in Singapore.